-j.
-Grade Point Average (GPA)
+i) Grade Point Average (GPA)

-- (1) All courses shall be counted as attempts for credit when calculating all grade point averages except when the forgiveness rule has been applied or when course validation is used (e.g. transfer credit from home education). - Class rank shall be computed based upon the declared year of graduation.
-All attempted high school credits earned shall be calculated for class rank, including dual enrollment, early admission, adult education, and transfer credit.
+- (1) All courses shall be counted as attempts for credit when calculating all grade point averages except when the forgiveness rule has been applied or when course validation is used (e.g. transfer credit from home education). - (2) Class rank shall be computed based upon the declared year of graduation.
+All attempted high school credits earned after a student's 8th grade year shall be calculated for class rank, including dual enrollment, early admission, adult education, and transfer credit.
 Students transferring from one Broward County high school to another in the last 2 semesters (or 4 for block schools) shall not displace, for class ranking recognition purposes, any other student.